-The house itself dates to about 1730, on the site of a still earlier 17th century house.
+The house itself dates to about 1730, on the site of a still earlier 17th-century house.
 It was enlarged and remodelled several times, most notable during the Darwin family's residence.
-When the Darwins moved in, Down House was a simply rectangular block (Darwin called it 'ugly' in a letter to his sister), with a few acres of undeveloped grounds.
+When the Darwins moved in, Down House was a simple rectangular block (Darwin called it 'ugly' in a letter to his sister), with a few acres of undeveloped grounds.
 One of the first things Darwin did after moving in was to have the lane outside the house diverted and lowered to create more privacy for himself and his family.

 After the publication of The Origin of Species in 1859 Darwin spent the last 2 decades of his lie conducting botanical experiments in the garden and greenhouse.
 Beside the greenhouse was as hothouse for creating special growing conditions.

 In the hot house you will find exotic species of orchids and examples of carnivorous plants.
 Beyond the garden is the 'Sandwalk', laid out by Darwin, and know as his 'thinking path', where he would get exercise and contemplate.
 The Sandwalk is where Darwin came up with many of his most important ideas.

 A dozen of Darwin's experiments with plants have been recreated for modern visitors to Down House, including a weed experiment which helped him evolve his theory on evolution and the struggle for existence.
 See the 'Wormstone' where Darwin and his son Horace measured the movement of soil by earthworms, and the croquet lawn, where endangered species of waxcap fungi grow.